 Canadian cannabis operations and resources in response to continued unfavorable market trends, (iii) the substantial doubt about Canopy's ability to continue as a going concern, as disclosed by Canopy, and (iv) Canopy's identification of material misstatements in certain of its previously reported financial results related to sales in its BioSteel Sports Nutrition Inc. reporting unit that were accounted for incorrectly, including the recording of a goodwill impairment during its restated second quarter of fiscal 2023.
-As a result, the Canopy Equity Method Investment with a carrying value of \$ 266.2 million was written down to its estimated fair value of \$ 142.7 million, resulting in an impairment of \$ 123.5 million.
-This loss from impairment was included in income (loss) from unconsolidated investments within our consolidated results for the three months ended May 31, 2023.
+As a result, the Canopy Equity Method Investment with a \$266.2 million carrying value of \$266.2 million was written down to \$142.7 million, its estimated fair value, of \$142.7 million, resulting in an impairment of a \$123.5 million million impairment.
+This loss from impairment was included in income (loss) from unconsolidated investments within our consolidated results for the three six months ended May 31, 2023 August 31, 2023.
 The estimated fair value was determined based on the closing price of the underlying equity security as of May 31, 2023.
 We no longer apply the equity method to our investment in Canopy following the April 2024 conversion of our Canopy common shares to Exchangeable Shares.
 See Note 7 for further discussion.